gregorychen3/espresso-controller/README.md

 ### Raspi Setup

-1. Follow instructions [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started).
+1. Follow the Raspberry Pi [Getting Started Guide](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started).
 Be sure to connect it to a wifi network.
 2. Take note of the Raspberry Pi's private ip address.

    ```console